Empty calories: Impact on other nutrients

-A diet high in added sugar typically leads to reduced consumption of foods that contain essential nutrients.
+A diet high in added sugar typically alters behavior to reduce consumption of foods that contain essential nutrients.
 One study reported that when there was increased consumption of added sugars, nutrients at most risk for deficiency were magnesium and vitamins A, C, E. Intake of these nutrients dropped with each 5% increase in added sugar intake.

 A diet high in alcohol can have the same effect, although in this case the nutrients at particular risk of deficiency are zinc, vitamin D, thiamine, folate, cyanocobalamin, and selenium.
 People with ALD also develop sarcopenia, but it is not clear if this is due to chronic low protein intake or the disease, which is known to inhibit muscle protein synthesis.

 Threshold for health impact

-Food intake must be balanced with physical activity to maintain healthy body weight.
-Sedentary individuals and those eating less to lose weight may experience malnutrition if they eat food primarily composed of empty calories.
+Typically, 90% of energy is expended simply to maintain current weight while idle, but in extremely active individuals physical exercise must be balanced with food intake to maintain healthy body weight.
+Sedentary individuals and those eating less to lose weight will be subject to malnutrition if they eat food primarily composed of empty calories.
 In contrast, people who engage in heavier physical activity need more food energy as fuel and can have a larger amount of calorie-rich, essential nutrient-poor foods.
 Dietitians and other healthcare professionals can prevent malnutrition by designing eating programs and recommending dietary modifications according to each patient's needs.

 The USDA advises the following levels of empty calorie consumption as an upper limit for individuals who engage in 30 minutes or less of moderate exercise daily.